geo4lib/geo4libcamp-website/docs/glossary.md

 ### Aardvark

 Aardvark is the name of the latest version of the GeoBlacklight Metadata Schema.
-Read more at on the OpenGeoMetadata website: [https://opengeometadata.org/ogm-aardvark](https://opengeometadata.org/ogm-aardvark)
+Read more on the OpenGeoMetadata website: [https://opengeometadata.org/ogm-aardvark](https://opengeometadata.org/ogm-aardvark)

 ### Accessioning